ambition85/TERN_Stack/README.md

 * ~~Change name to TERN stack.~~
 * ~~Publish on GitHub.~~
+* Host on AWS.
+* Add business layer.
+* Add unit tests framework
+* Add UI tests framework
 * Add ORM (use TypeORM).
-* Add business layer.
 * Try using styles either specific to component or site wide or both.
 * User React router instead of Express router.
 * ~~Refactor into server client side code.~~
-* Best practice error handling in rest calls
+* Best practice error handling in REST calls
 * Intellisense code completion for bootstrap.
 * ~~Understand package.json scripts start (I don't think this is quite correct or properly used).~~
 * Live updating so I don't need to restart Visual Studio on every change.